kubernetes/website/docs/tasks/federation/set-up-cluster-federation-kubefed.md

 It is possible to utilize AWS Route53 as a cloud DNS provider when the federation control plane is run on-premise.
-The control-manager deployment must be configured with AWS credentials since it cannot implicity gather them from a VM running on AWS.
+The control-manager Deployment must be configured with AWS credentials since it cannot implicity gather them from a VM running on AWS.

 Currently, `kubefed init` does not read AWS Route53 credentials from the